Skip to main content

 </Window>

-When the appearance changes (via Appearance.set() or system toggle), Titanium resolves each semantic color name to its light or dark value on its own.
+When the appearance changes, either through Appearance.set() or the system toggle, Titanium resolves each semantic color name to its light or dark value.

 Using semantic colors in controllers